White Tower, Ta’ Ħoslien, Ta’ Eslien, Torre Biancha

 In the 1980s one of its tenants built a garage behind the tower which partly destroyed the redan.
 In June 2009 it was handed over to the Mellieħa Local Council.

-Din l-Art Ħelwa plans to use to place for educational and academic initiatives, school or youth training facilities, exhibitions, a diving and marine-study centre, artistic performances and animation, guided tours and lectures, corporate and philanthropic functions and heritage accommodation.
+The tower and related structures was scheduled as Grade 1 by the Planning Authority in 1995 and so the original tower had to be restored without any modifications.
+Din l-Art Ħelwa is using the place for educational and academic initiatives, school or youth training facilities, exhibitions, a diving and marine-study centre, artistic performances and animation, guided tours and lectures, corporate and philanthropic functions and heritage accommodation.